 The sound output emanating from the woofer of KEF Q100 will be crisp, detailed, and precise, although they sound slightly too bright at times, which can be painful to the ear.
 It takes some time before getting used to it anyway.

-Since the Elac B6 has a lower frequency range, they can produce better bass quality compared to KEF Q100, but the sounds and voices will not be as articulate as those produced by KEF Q100.
+Since the Elac B6 has a lower frequency range just like other high-rated bookshelf speakers under 500, they can produce better bass quality compared to KEF Q100, but the sounds and voices will not be as articulate as those produced by KEF Q100.

 Performance of the KEF Q100 and Elac B6